inet-framework/inet/showcases/tsn/trafficshaping/timeawareshaper/doc/index.rst

 -------

 The first diagram shows the data rate of the application level outgoing traffic in the client.
-The data rate varies randomly over time for both traffic classes but the averages are the same.
+The data rate varies randomly over time for both traffic classes.

 .. figure:: media/ClientApplicationTraffic.png
    :align: center